ElizabethBrooks/freeCount/tutorials/DA_DEAnalysis.md

 ### Objectives

 <i>After completing this tutorial</i> you will know how to:
-* analyze quantified transcriptomic data
+* analyze quantified omics data
 * make comparisons using the experimental design
 * perform pairwise and ANOVA-like comparisons
 * use different types of plots to explore the data and results